ruinahkoh/phantom_agent_lead_generation/README.md

     - LLM reasons step by step, calls tools (search_phantoms, add_to_plan, finish_plan).
     - Benefit: more controllable, reduces hallucination, mirrors LangGraph execution model.

-*We chose the second iteration to add the interactive reasoning loop*
+**Chose the second iteration to add the interactive reasoning loop**

 The LLM can iteratively propose: